KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 **Physicalism** at L₁ identifies the neural correlate but cannot derive the subjective character because L₁ registers the echo, not the source.

-**Panpsychism** at L₂ recognizes that awareness extends beyond the corporeal but tries to solve the hard problem by attributing micro-experience to L₁ particles and then assembling macro-consciousness from below — which inverts the emanatory direction and produces the combination problem.
+**Panpsychism** at L₂ recognizes that awareness extends beyond the corporeal but tries to solve the hard problem by attributing micro-experience to L₁ particles and then assembling macro-consciousness acclivously — which inverts the emanatory direction and produces the combination problem.

 **Idealism** at L₃ or L₄ correctly identifies that mind is structurally prior to matter but cannot formalize the membrane conditions (⧉₃, ⧉₂, ⧉₁) that govern how awareness stratifies from its register through to embodiment.